JohnnyMirza/skype_khi/README.md

 Visualisations have not been built for this yet as I don't have access to an environment with this information at this point in time.

-I am not a Lync/Skype SME so if you have recommendations for improvements or find issues update the project.
-Additionally if you are willing to share your environment/data so I can build some visualisations please let me know.
+I am not a Lync/Skype SME so if you have recommendations for improvements or find issues please let me know.
+Additionally if you are willing to provide me with an export of the data so I can build some visualisations please let me know.

 Cheers,

 Matt

-mcollins@splunk.com
+mc@splunk.com

 https://github.com/mcollins-splunk/skype_khi